Sage-Bionetworks-Workflows/eks-stack/modules/cluster-ingress/README.md

 ## To implemement
 The Envoy Gateway can secure ingress by verifying JWT.
-It can be applied to a specific target, for example this applies it to an HTTPRoute called `backend`:
+It can be applied to a specific target, for example this applies it to all requests going through a `Gateway` called `eg`

 ```
 apiVersion: gateway.envoyproxy.io/v1alpha1